 With a panning camera over the city, the demo creators make it clear what the engine is capable of: the technologies used can be switched - the day-night change is particularly impressive.

-If you can, you should play the demo - after all, future games could look like this or similar.
-Ultra-realistic in large parts.
-Xbox writes about the scope of the demo: “The sprawling city comprises around seven million objects, each consisting of millions of polygons - including 7.000 buildings, 45.073 parked cars, 38.146 of which are drivable, over 260 kilometers of streets and 512 kilometers of sidewalks as well as thousands of intersections, lampposts and shafts. "
+If you can, you should play the demo - after all, future games could look something like this.
+Ultra realistic in large parts.
+Xbox writes about the scope of the demo: "The sprawling city includes around seven million objects, each consisting of millions of polygons - including 7.000 buildings, 45.073 parked cars, of which 38.146 are drivable, over 260 kilometers of roads, 512 kilometers of sidewalks as well as thousands of crossings, lampposts and shafts.”

 Anyone who has played games such as Watch Dogs Legion 2 can make a direct comparison: On the Unreal Engine 5, the big city looks much livelier and less artificial, even if it is not completely realistic in slow sequences.
 However, it is also a fact: if you were to hide the game content and only use the metropolis as a yardstick, you would hardly be able to distinguish the images from a film.
 The photo-realistic look with the modern lighting system is impressive.
 It is more complicated with the characters: the main characters, realized with modern 3D scans of the actors, are close to the cinematic reality, especially in the sequences in which all resources can be used for the presentation.
 Can you still recognize the digital images as such?
 Yes, sometimes you have to look very carefully.

-The “cannon fodder” looks much more like computer characters, but here too the new engine improves significantly: the AI follows a daily routine, cars drive around - and lots of them, including those characters that cannot be seen on the screen, are part of the simulation.
+The "cannon fodder" looks much more like computer characters, but the new engine also improves here significantly: the AI follows a daily routine, cars drive around - and lots of them, including those characters that are not visible on the screen, are part of the simulation.
 The degree of realism is significantly higher than before.